Orange Thyme Tahini Dressing

-Why You Want to Make This
+Why You Will Love This

-During my weight loss journey, I read many books about nutrition, different approaches to weight loss.
-Two of the best ones in my opinion were “Fibre Fuelled” and “Eat To Live” (This is the cookbook following the original book, which doesn’t seem to be available anymore).
-While I’m not vegan and don’t subscribe to the restriction of the Nutritarian way, I do enjoy the nut and seed-based dressings it offers, as they are often lower calorie than oil-based dressings, while offering more nutrition and fibre to the body.
-This is based on their philosophy, but I do add salt, contrary to the Nutritarian approach.
+While I’m not vegan (yet love vegan food.
+I’m a walking contradiction!) and don’t subscribe to the restrictions of the Nutritarian way, I do enjoy the nut and seed-based dressings it offers, as they are often lower calorie than oil-based dressings, while offering more nutrition and fibre to the body.
+However, I do add salt, contrary to the Nutritarian approach, since I love how it enhances flavor.

-This dressing takes 5 minutes to whip up and needs no special equipment.
+This Tahini dressing takes 5 minutes to whip up and needs no special equipment.
 The only “effort” is zesting the orange and mincing the garlic.
 From there you just whisk everything together until smooth and have an incredibly flavourful dressing for all kinds of delicious dishes.

 Versatile